HelloChatterbox/dev_documentation/docs/skill-development/displaying-information/mycroft-gui.md

 ---
 description: >-
-  A visual and display framework for Mycroft running on top of KDE Plasma Technology and built using Kirigami, a lightweight user interface framework for convergent applications empowered by Qt.
+  A visual and display framework for Chatterbox running on top of KDE Plasma Technology and built using Kirigami, a lightweight user interface framework for convergent applications empowered by Qt.
 ---